AJHassall/sfml-wolfenstein/readme.txt

 I want to add a cmake file to the project so it is easier to set up.

 This project uses raycasting techniques like those in wolfenstein.
-It is my way of learning C++ and SFML I am sure that there are many things I could be doing better if you happen to stumble upon this project I am open to suggestions.
+It is my way of learning more about C++ and SFML I am sure that there are many things I could be doing better if you happen to stumble upon this project I am open to suggestions.